internetstandards/toolbox-wiki/DKIM-how-to.md

 # Tips, tricks and notices for implementation
 * Use a DKIM key (RSA) of [at least 1024 bits](https://tools.ietf.org/html/rfc6376#section-3.3.3) to minimize the successrate of offline attacks.
 Don't go beyond a key size of 2048 bits since this is not mandatory according to the RFC.
 * Make sure you to change your DKIM keys regularly.
 A rotation scheme of 6 months is recommended.
-* Parked domains should be explicitly configured to not use e-mail.
+* It is generally recommended to explicitly configure parked domains to not use e-mail.
 For DKIM this is done with an empty policy: "v=DKIM1; p=".

 # Implementing DKIM with OpenDKIM for Postfix with SpamAssassin
 **Specifics for this setup**